-Core Earnings: New Data and Evidence presents a long/short strategy using our data that holds the stocks with the most understated EPS and shorts the stocks with the most overstated earnings.
+Core Earnings: New Data and Evidence presents a long/short strategy that holds the stocks with the most understated EPS and shorts the stocks with the most overstated earnings.
 Positions are opened in the month each 10-K is filed and held until the next 10-K is filed, or about a year.